FlowRunner-AI/docs/automations/content/definitions.md

+---
+icon: material/alphabetical-variant
+---
+# Terminology

-Welcome to the "Terminology" chapter of the Backendless Automations User Guide.
-Understanding the terms used here is key to understanding how everything works.
-It'll make your journey with Backendless Automations smoother and more intuitive.
-Let's explore the essential terms you'll encounter in this system.
+Welcome to the "Terminology" chapter of the FlowRunner™ User Guide.
+Understanding the key terms used in this guide will make your experience with FlowRunner™ smoother and more intuitive.
+Let’s dive into the essential terms you’ll encounter as you explore the platform.

 ### The Basics

-- **Flow:** The Flow is at the heart of Backendless Automations.
-It's a sequence of events and actions set up to automate various tasks, whether they're for business processes, service functions, or anything in between.
-You can customize Flows to achieve different goals, making the system incredibly flexible.
+- **Flow:** A Flow is the heart of an automated process in FlowRunner™.
+It’s like a roadmap that guides a series of events and actions to accomplish specific tasks, whether you’re automating business operations or simplifying daily routines.
+Flows are flexible and customizable, allowing you to design processes that fit your exact needs.

-- **Flow Version:** Flows aren't static; they evolve.
-That's where versions come in.
-You can have several versions of a Flow, each with tweaks or changes.
-Although you can only have one version active at any time, cloning and editing make updates easy.
-Remember, you can't edit a Flow that's running; you need to clone it, make your changes, stop the current version, and launch your new one.
+- **Flow Version:** Flows are not set in stone—they can evolve as your needs change.
+Each Flow can have multiple versions, each one reflecting different updates or tweaks.
+Although you can only have one version active at a time, it’s easy to make changes.
+Just clone the current version, make your edits, then stop the old version and start the new one.
+Remember, you can’t edit a Flow that’s currently running, so always clone before making changes.

 ### Components of a Flow

-- **Block:** This is a catch-all term for the essentials of your Flows: Triggers, Actions, Transformers, and Conditions.
-Think of these as the Lego blocks of Backendless Automations.

-- **Trigger:** A Trigger is what starts your Flow.
-It waits for a specific event, like someone using your app in a certain way, and then kicks things off.
-It's the starting line for every Flow.
+- **Block:** Blocks are the building pieces of your Flows—think of them like the Lego bricks that make up your automated process.
+Blocks include Triggers, Actions, Transformers, and Conditions.
+Each one has a specific job in making your Flow work smoothly.

+- **Trigger:** A Trigger is like a switch that waits for something to happen before your Flow continues.
+It might be waiting for a form to be submitted, an order to be placed, or any other event.
+Triggers can be placed anywhere in your Flow, giving you control over when and how your automated process moves forward.

-- **Action:** These are the doers in your Flows.
-Actions could be anything from sending out emails and creating PDFs to calling up an API service.
-They work with inputs and can produce outputs for the next steps in the Flow.
+- **Action:** Actions are the steps that get things done in your Flow.
+They’re the tasks that do the work—like sending an email, generating a report, or calling an API.
+Actions take in data, do something with it, and can pass along results to the next step in the Flow.

-- **Transformer:** Need to change your data somehow?
-That's what Transformers are for.
-They can tweak, extract, convert, or manipulate your data in almost any way you need.
-You can chain Transformers together for more complex transformations.
+- **Transformer:** Transformers are like data editors within your Flow.
+They let you adjust, extract, convert, or manipulate data to fit your needs.
+If you need to make changes to your data as it moves through your Flow, Transformers are the tool for the job.

-- **Condition:** These are the decision-makers.
-Based on a true or false outcome, Conditions steer your Flow in different directions, adding decision-making logic to the process.
+- **Condition:** Conditions are decision points in your Flow.
+They let your Flow take different paths based on whether something is true or false.
+This adds a layer of logic to your Flow, making it more dynamic and responsive to different scenarios.

-- **Groups:** Some blocks are like containers for other blocks.
-Backendless supports two types: Triggers Group and Actions Group, which help manage how grouped triggers or actions work together.
+- **Groups:** Some Blocks can act as containers that hold other Blocks, helping to keep your Flow organized.
+FlowRunner™ has two types of groups: Triggers Group and Actions Group.
+These groups help you manage multiple triggers or actions within a single, cohesive structure.

-- **Flow Editor:** This is where the magic happens.
-The Flow Editor is your canvas for creating, tweaking, testing, and running your Flows.
-It's a graphical interface that turns your ideas into automation.
+- **Flow Editor:** The Flow Editor is where you build, edit, and test your Flows.
+It’s a visual workspace that lets you design your automated processes with a drag-and-drop interface.
+Think of it as your canvas for bringing automation ideas to life.

-- **Test Mode:** Before going live, you'll want to ensure everything works perfectly.
-Test Mode in the Flow Editor lets you run tests using test data to debug and refine every part of your Flow.
+- **Test Mode:** Before putting your Flow into action, it’s a good idea to test it out.
+Test Mode in the Flow Editor lets you run your Flow with test data, helping you find and fix any issues before going live.

-- **SLA Condition:** These are benchmarks within your service level agreements (SLA) that set the performance standards.
-Backendless keeps an eye on these to make sure everything's running smoothly.
+- **SLA Condition:** SLA Conditions are the benchmarks you set for your workflows to make sure they’re meeting certain standards.
+FlowRunner™ monitors these conditions to keep your processes running smoothly and on track.

-- **Non-compliance Rule:** If things aren't going according to plan, these rules define what steps to take.
-They're part of your SLA, ensuring that standards are met or actions are taken if they're not.
+- **Non-compliance Rules:** If something goes off track and your Flow doesn’t meet the SLA Conditions, Non-compliance Rules kick in.
+These rules define what actions should be taken to address the issue and ensure things get back on track.

-- **SLA Configurator:** This tool within the Flow Editor helps you set up and manage your SLA conditions and non-compliance rules.
-It's essential for maintaining the reliability and performance of your Flows.
+- **SLA Configurator:** The SLA Configurator is a tool within the Flow Editor that helps you set up and manage your SLA Conditions and Non-compliance Rules.
+It’s essential for making sure your Flows perform reliably and meet the standards you’ve set.

-By getting familiar with these terms, you're unlocking the door to all the possibilities Backendless Automations offers.
-With this knowledge, navigating and using the system to enhance your business processes will feel more intuitive and empowering.
+By getting familiar with these terms, you’re setting yourself up to make the most of FlowRunner™.
+With this foundation, you’ll find it easier to navigate the platform and start automating processes that enhance your business or daily life.